informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 }

 // A condition specifies a key (first parameter) and, depending on the
-// operation, an value which is an operand of some kind. pub enum Condition {
+// operation, a value which is an operand of some kind. pub enum Condition {
     // Equals
     Eq(String, Operand),